Man charged after serious assault in Aberdeen - Evening Express

 Police said a 35-year-old man was taken to Aberdeen Royal Infirmary with facial injuries after an assault on Mansfield Road in Torry at around 4.30pm on October 8.

-Officers have confirmed today a 32-year-old has been charged in connection with the incident and reported to the Procurator Fiscal.
+Officers have confirmed a32-year-old has been charged in connection with the incident and reported to the Procurator Fiscal.

 Police are continuing to appeal for witnesses, and said they are keen to speak to a dog walker seen in the area around the time of the attack.